History of New Orleans in Timeline

 1964: Civil Rights Act of 1964

-The Civil Rights Act of 1964 was passed, renewing constitutional rights in New Orleans.
+In 1964, the federal passage of the Civil Rights Act renewed constitutional rights for blacks in New Orleans.

 1965: Flood Control Act

-After the Flood Control Act of 1965, the U.S. Army Corps of Engineers constructed floodwalls and man-made levees around a larger geographic area of New Orleans.
+Following the Flood Control Act of 1965, the U.S. Army Corps of Engineers constructed floodwalls and man-made levees around New Orleans.

 1965: Hurricane Betsy

-In 1965, flooding from Hurricane Betsy killed dozens of residents, although the majority of the city remained dry.
+In 1965, flooding from Hurricane Betsy killed dozens of residents in New Orleans, although the majority of the city remained dry.

 1965: Voting Rights Act of 1965

-The Voting Rights Act of 1965 was passed, renewing constitutional rights including voting for blacks in New Orleans.
+In 1965, the federal passage of the Voting Rights Act renewed constitutional rights, including voting for blacks, in New Orleans.

-The 1970 census recorded the first absolute decline in population since the city became part of the United States in 1803.
+The 1970 census recorded the first absolute decline in population in New Orleans since it became part of the United States in 1803.

-In 1972, One Shell Square became the tallest building in New Orleans.
+In 1972, One Shell Square became the tallest building in New Orleans, demonstrating the feasibility of skyscrapers.

 The first record was broken in 1979 when the city reached 242 homicides.

-From 1980, the African American majority elected primarily officials from its own community.
+From 1980, the African American majority in New Orleans elected primarily officials from its own community.

-New Orleans experienced an increase in residential segregation until 1980.
+New Orleans experienced an increase in residential segregation from 1900 to 1980.

 On December 22, 1989, during the December 1989 United States cold wave, most of New Orleans received 1–2 inches (2.5–5.1 cm) of snow.